 Please browse through my blog and galleries to get a sense of my style.
 If you like what you see, I encourage you to contact me to set up a consultation.
-You can email me at firstname.lastname@example.org, call (617) 945-0743, or fill out my contact form.
-I work out of my studio office located in the heart of Huron Village, Cambridge, so please feel free to stop by some time to say hello, enjoy a cup of coffee, and see some pretty photos.
-The address is 362 Huron Avenue – right between Grey Mist Studio and Fresh Pond Market.
+You can email me at email@example.com, call (617) 945-0743, or fill out my contact form.
+I work out of my studio boutique located in the heart of Huron Village, Cambridge, right between Grey Mist Studio and Fresh Pond Market.

 Elizabeth, a native of the Boston area, was introduced to photography in high school and immediately caught the “darkroom bug”.
 She continued her passion by majoring in Fine Art at Amherst College and completing her MFA at the School of Visual Arts in 2010.
 While in graduate school, she began her thesis project, Libert & Company, which documents her own family.
 Photographs from Libert & Company have been exhibited in group shows nationally, including at the Michael Foley Gallery in New York City and Boston University’s Photographic Resource Center.
 Her first solo show was in 2012 at NESOP (New England School of Photography) in Boston.

 Elizabeth was named a Photo District News Annual Student Winner in 2010 and Magenta Foundation’s Flash Forward Emerging Photographer in 2011.
 She was recently at guest on NECN’s Morning Show, and her work has been featured in blogs such as the New Yorker Photobooth, Little Bellows, Style Me Pretty, Light Inspired, Hey Hot Shot!, Lenscratch, and LPV Magazine, and will be published in Peter Hay Halbert’s upcoming book, Identities Now – Contemporary Portraiture in Photography.
 Elizabeth is a member of the National Association of Professional Child Photographers (NAPCP), the Magic Hour Foundation and the Tiny Sparrow Foundation.